This post contains affiliate links and I may earn a commission if you make a purchase.

 Become A Social Media Guru

 You’re on Facebook all day anyway, so why not turn your addiction into a job?
 Offer up your expertise to businesses as a social media expert.
-Write blog posts, Facebook posts, Tweets, and other types of messages so companies can stay active on the web and maintain their customer base.
-A social media guru can charge around $150 per month or they can set up a per-post fee.
+Write blog posts, Facebook posts, Tweets, and other messages to stay active on the web and maintain their customer base.
+A social media guru can charge around $150 per month or set up a per-post fee.